ericselin/dotfiles/README.md

 `gh` is awesome!
 Need to use this all the time.
 It currently doesn't support projects, but querying the API for project info is possible indeed.

-Make it awesome:

-- TODO gh: Create a `gh` alias for getting project cards.
+There is a custom alias `gh headless` that gets project issues from `reima-ecom`.
+See the config file for details.

 ### `Arch Linux` - minimalistic Linux with a huge community